-NS Global, a wholly owned subsidiary of NaturalShrimp Incorporated., owns 10% of NaturalShrimp International A.S. in Europe.
-Our European-based partner, NaturalShrimp International A.S., Oslo, Norway is responsible for the construction cost of their facility and initial operating capital.
+NS Global, one of our wholly-owned subsidiaries, owns approximately 1% of NaturalShrimp International A.S. in Europe.
+Our European-based partner, NaturalShrimp International A.S., Oslo, Norway, is responsible for the construction cost of its facility and initial operating capital.

 The first facility built in Spain for NaturalShrimp International A.S. is GambaNatural de España, S.L.
-The land for the first facility was purchased in Medina del Campo, Spain and construction of the 75,000 sq. ft. facility and was completed in 2015.
+The land for the first facility was purchased in Medina del Campo, Spain, and construction of the 75,000 sq. ft. facility was completed in 2016.
 Medina del Campo is approximately seventy-five miles northwest of Madrid, Spain.